rhaslund/labguides/vbr-9.5u3/module-02/content.md

 9. [] Reduce the collection interval to +++2+++ (two) minutes to fit our lab needs.
 10. [] Click the **OK** button.
 11. [] Navigate to the **Sessions** view.
-12. [] Check if any errors of automatically started collection processes occur, then slose the **Veeam Backup Enterprise Manager** window.
+12. [] Check if any errors of automatically started collection processes occur, then close the **Veeam Backup Enterprise Manager** window.
 > Note: The initial configuration of Veeam Backup Enterprise Manager is completed.
 We will use it in a later lab